-Injection Blow Moulding
+What Is Injection Blow Molding

 Polythene Terephtalate (PET).

-High and low density polyethylene (HDPE) and (LDPE) respectively.
+High and low-density polyethylene (HDPE) and (LDPE) respectively.

 Injection Blow Moulding Process.

-The process is further subdivide into two distinct molding techniques.
+The process is further subdivided into two distinct molding techniques.
 The one stage process requires the preform to be injected into the mold having properly conditioned temperatures and blown into the required containers—all under one continuous process.
 This method is effective where large production is not a priority.

 The two-stage process: The preform is injected into the mold, where it is left for about 1 to 4 days and thereafter blown into containers.
 A re-heat blow(RHB) is a machine is used in this case.
 Typically, this process is costly compared to the one process technique but it is the best in mass production, for example, carbonated-beverage bottles.

 Injection blow molding